-Financial instruments at fair value through profit or loss managed under these strategies relate to equities or equity derivatives, derivatives such as futures, options, currencies or investment fund units traded in active markets.

-Quartys Ltd and the sub-funds of ABCA Funds Ireland Plc hold these instruments.
+As described in the note 5 of the consolidated financial statements, Financial instruments at fair value through profit or loss managed under these strategies relate to equities or equity derivatives, derivatives such as futures, options, currencies or investment fund units Quartys Ltd and the subfunds of ABCA Funds Ireland Plc hold these instruments.

-Within these entities, in the application of IFRS 13 "Fair Value Measurement" and to the extent that the instruments are traded in active markets, ABC arbitrage considers the fair value of a financial instrument as the "Exit price" (mid-price at the time of purchase and sale or "Mid price").
+Within these entities, in the application of IFRS 13 "Fair Value Measurement", the ABC arbitrage group determine the fair value of a financial instrument as the "Exit price" (mid-price at the time of purchase and sale or "Mid price").
 It is determined at the last time of common quotation of the securities in an arbitrage model or with the smallest interval of time possible.